-Above and all along the paper we will use the notation $ | \cdot |_{\R^{d}}$ for the Euclidean norm in $\R^{d}$.
-Since $\mathcal S_0$ is a closed subset in the open set $ \Omega$ the initial position $q(0)=0$ of the solid belongs to $\mathcal Q$. \ Now we will need to introduce various objects depending on the geometry and on $m$, ${\mathcal J}$, $\gamma$, in order to make the ODE explicit. \
+Above and throughout the paper we use the notation $ | \cdot |_{\R^{d}}$ for the Euclidean norm in $\R^{d}$.
+Since $\mathcal S_0$ is a closed subset in the open set $ \Omega$, the initial position $q(0)=0$ of the solid belongs to $\mathcal Q$. \ Now we need to introduce various objects depending on the geometry and on the constants $m$, ${\mathcal J}$, $\gamma$, in order to make the aforementioned ODE explicit. \